likhithanr/Likhitha-NR/MoneyfyExploratoryCharter.md

 ### Bugs
 * From right top corner menu, select the "Categories".
 Select individual categories and delete each one of them.
 Now from the home screen try adding expense with + button.
 You are not allowed to add expense or deposit as there are no categories.
 Add category is Pro feature but it is blocker for gerneral user.
-* Add income with + button on home screen.
+* Add incom.e with + button on home screen.
 Select "Settings" menu and change the currency to any other Ex: INR.
 Navigate back to home screen.
 Amount still displays the same without conversion, expected to change the value based on exchange rate on currency type change.
 * Enter some number and click on – and enter another digit, It does not display arithmetic sign
 * Enter some digit and click on any +/- then click on clear button again enter some digit and click on = , full data is not being cleard
 * Creating account(duplicate) with same name and currency is allowed
 * Edit account screen does not have a save/cancel option
 * Have only one account, Add some money to the account and enable include in balance, Navigate to home screen in the top menu, select all account, as there is only one account added amount is not displayed in balance field
 * Navigate to account and select a account to edit.
 Toggle "Include in the balance" is not behaving properly (Disabling it also displays balance in homescreen)
-* Delete all the expenses, income and accounts and add some amount in budget on home screen it should display only Budget amount and select each time period option present in home screen menu.
+* Delete all the expenses, incom.e and accounts and add some amount in budget on home screen it should display only Budget amount and select each time period option present in home screen menu.
 Displays wrong amount in each time period.
 * Screen does not rotate even after enabling screen rotation in mobile
 * Select new transfer.
 Click on amount field.
-There is no option to comeback to enter the note
+There is no option to com.eback to enter the note

 ### Observations
 * Add expense on each category type in the home screen, links(line connecting) from center circle to category type is missing for some of the categories.